ElinoreHagman/dungeons-dragonsRandomizer/README.md

-# dungeons-dragonsRandomizer
+# dungeons-dragonsRandomizer (inactive development, getting back to it in June)
- Private project in Javascript where a random dungeons and dragons character is randomized and presented to the user.
-Spring 2020.
+Private project in Javascript (jQuery) where a random D&D character is randomized and presented to the user.
+More information can be found on the project's own site: https://elinorehagman.github.io/dungeons-dragonsRandomizer/

 # Sources used:
 https://www.dnd5eapi.co/ for everything except character background\